 Note: Scroll down to the recipe card section of the post for the ingredients with amounts included and for more complete directions.

-How to Make Eggnog Cookies
+How to Make A Glazed Eggnog Cookie Recipe

 If you have a stand mixer, now is a good time to lug it out!
 However, you can make do with a handheld mixer if that’s all you have.

-- Form 2-tablespoon sized balls of dough, and then chill the dough for at least one hour, or up to overnight.
+- Form 2 tablespoon-sized balls of dough, and then chill the dough for at least one hour, or up to overnight.

-- While the cookies cool, you can make the eggnog glaze.
-Simply whisk together confectioners’ sugar with vanilla, cinnamon, nutmeg, and eggnog until you have a glaze with thick but pourable consistency.
+- While the cookies cool, you can make the eggnog glaze.ย Make sure teacake cookies are fully cooled before glazing them, or it will just run off!
+Simply whisk together confectionersโ sugar with vanilla, cinnamon, nutmeg, and eggnog until you have a glaze with a thick but pourable consistency.
+Drizzle it over the cooled cookies, and optionally decorate with Christmas-inspired sprinkles.

 You cannot skip the chilling process.
 Nor do I recommend chilling the one big bowl of dough because it will be exceedingly difficult to chisel it out and form the individual teacake balls.